 Italy, Spain, and Portugal (as well as a quick visit to the south of France) may be the best European countries for those who enjoy a slow lifestyle.
 Granada and Seville, Palermo and Naples, Porto and Lisbon, Bilbao and Barcelona — the stunning architecture of these cities will steal your heart if their restaurants don’t.
 Moreover, they’re all on the beach or just a stone’s throw from it.
 Perfect for a romantic trip as well as families.

-Benelux, Germany, and Austria: Itinerary for Culture and Arts Lovers
+Benelux, Germany, and Austria: itinerary for culture and art lovers

 A bit colder, countries like Germany, Austria, and The Netherlands offer a unique atmosphere (think walking around Amsterdam’s canals) as well as world-class museums and cutting-edge contemporary art galleries and music festival.
 This is an area for tourists who enjoy discovering something new every day and are not afraid to tire their feet dancing or walking around museums.
 You certainly won’t get bored.